Metacarpal bones: Congenital disorders

 The fourth and fifth metacarpal bones are commonly "blunted" or shortened, in pseudohypoparathyroidism and pseudopseudohypoparathyroidism.

 A blunted fourth metacarpal, with normal fifth metacarpal, can signify Turner syndrome.

 Blunted metacarpals (particularly the fourth metacarpal) are a symptom of nevoid basal-cell carcinoma syndrome.

 Fracture

-The neck of a metacarpal is a common location for a boxer's fracture, but all parts of the metacarpal bone (including head, body and base) are susceptible to fracture.
+The neck of the fifth metacarpal is a common location for a boxer's fracture, but all parts of a metacarpal bone (including head, body and base) are susceptible to fracture.
 During their lifetime, 2.5% of individuals will experience at least one metacarpal fracture.
 Bennett's fracture (base of the thumb) is the most common.
 Several types of treatment exist ranging from non-operative techniques, with or without immobilization, to operative techniques using closed or open reduction and internal fixation (ORIF).
 Generally, most fractures showing little or no displacement can be treated successfully without surgery.
 Intraarticular fracture-dislocations of the metacarpal head or base may require surgical fixation, as fragment displacement affecting the joint surface is rarely tolerated well.